 "The note about sending us comics has all the troops in D Co. astir, we are a big comic loving group here," and

-are looking forward to the escape they'll give us.
+are looking forward to the escape they'll give us."
 Matt

-This note is for Books for Troops and the amazing care package they put together for this soldier....I just received a care package full of comic books and graphic novels....You have hit the biggest home run in care packages.
+"This note is for Books for Troops and the amazing care package they put together for this soldier...I just received a care package full of comic books and graphic novels...You have hit the biggest home run in care packages.
 You packed that box as if you have known me for years.
-My most heartfelt gratitude to you for making home seem not quite so far away. ...Your efforts have made all the difference in the world to me. "
+My most heartfelt gratitude to you for making home seem not quite so far away. ...Your efforts have made all the difference in the world to me. " A medic in Afghanistan

-ALex Gerage making a difference from
+Alex Gerage making a difference from Illinois: